hydrangea plant care guide

 Flower Color

-Hydrangea blooms are influenced by various factors: Adjust pH with lime (for pink) or aluminum sulfate (for blue) and ensure proper light exposure to enhance colors.
+Various factors influence hydrangea blooms: Adjust pH with lime (for pink) or aluminum sulfate (for blue) and ensure proper light exposure to enhance colors.

 Looking for a Stunning Hydrangea Arrangement to Elevate Your Home Decor?